 The work of the Braggs has led to modern crystallography, a technique to find how atoms are organised in a crystalline material, which has been used to investigate the structure of DNA and other important biological molecules – and has been used in a range of scientific developments including new drugs and advances in space and computer technology.

-For media enquiries contact Media and Communications Officer David Lewis via email: email@example.com
+For media enquiries email University of Leeds Media and Communications Officer David Lewis at email@example.com.

 Top image: University of Leeds/Simon and Simon